alaTest Sites

 See all Nikon Digital CamerasConsumer review (amazon.co.uk)

 alaTest has collected and analyzed 195 user reviews of Nikon D7000 from Amazon.co.uk.
 The average user rating for this product is 4.5/5, compared to an average user rating of 4.3/5 for other Digital Compact Cameras on Amazon.co.uk.
-Reviews about the image quality and price are generally positive.
-The portability and usability are also mentioned favorably, but many are less positive about the viewfinder.
+Reviewers are impressed by the image quality and price.
+The portability and usability also get good feedback, whereas there are some less positive opinions about the viewfinder.

 performance, usability, portability, price, image quality